 - Rotor Assembly – This is the main component of your alternator.
 It contains a set of different elements that work in harmony to generate electricity.

-- Stator Assembly – It contains a static pair of coils that help the rotor assembly generate electrical power.
+- Stator Assembly contains a static pair of coils that help the rotor assembly generate electrical power.

 - Rectifier – The current generated is essentially alternating (AC).
 A rectifier converts AC to DC (Direct Current).
 The elements of all vehicles can only function with direct current.

 The answer to this question depends on a multitude of factors.
-First of all, we need to know the similarities and differences between marine (boat) and automobile (car) alternators.
+First, we must know the similarities and differences between marine (boat) and automobile (car) alternators.
 The comparison will help answer the question in depth.

 Marine Alternator Vs. Automobile Alternator

 We know that both the alternators serve the same purpose.
-However, we need to consider that the requirements on both the terrains are poles apart.
+However, we must consider that the requirements on both terrains are poles apart.
 Without further ado, let’s compare both types.

 Similarities